Kelly Stone '03 found a divine fit in the chaplain's position at Wisconsin's Lakeland College

 Five students talk about how the Niebuhr Center helped them choose their path to a life of meaning and service.

-Senior Phillip Lee, a criminal justice major from Chicago, worked with the Niebuhr Center to establish a chapter of the NAACP at Elmhurst.
+Alum Phillip Lee, a criminal justice major from Chicago, worked with the Niebuhr Center to establish a chapter of the NAACP at Elmhurst.

 The Niebuhr Center is named in honor of two of Elmhurst's most esteemed alumni, theologians Reinhold (1910) and H. Richard Niebuhr (1912), whose commitment to social engagement informs the College's mission and vision to this day.
-A college of the United Church of Christ, Elmhurst calls on students of many faiths to confront moral questions and act on their social responsibilities within an open and demanding academic context.
+A college of the United Church of Christ, Elmhurst calls on students to confront moral questions and act on their social responsibilities within an open and demanding academic context.